What is Fentanyl?

 Once medical care arrives, the person will be carefully monitored for any irregularities in breathing, heart rate, blood pressure, and body temperature.
 Fentanyl overdose cases may necessitate the use of naloxone, which is a medication that blocks opioid receptors and can quickly stop some of the dangerous opioid overdose effects 7.

 Fentanyl overdose can be deadly; seeking immediate medical treatment is the best way to minimize the associated risks.
 One of the best ways to altogether avoid a fentanyl overdose is to get help with a fentanyl abuse problem as soon as possible.

-Preventing Fentanyl Overdose
+How to Prevent Fentanyl Overdose

 Fentanyl overdose can be prevented.
 By getting professional help for a fentanyl abuse or addiction problem, a person can drastically reduce their risk of overdose and its consequences.
 Substance abuse treatment programs help many individuals overcome their substance abuse problems with education, counseling, relapse prevention skills, and therapy.

 Treatment programs come in many forms to fit each individual’s recovery needs.
 Some programs specialize in certain populations, such as particular age ranges, genders, sexual orientations, incomes, and substances of abuse.